tytydraco/yessleep/out/Have_you_ever_played_Simon_Stays.md

 But then I heard a sound.

 A hummed tune.
 It sounded vaguely like a dissonant version of a children’s lullaby, though I couldn’t place which one, and that only unsettled me more deeply.
-And when Richie finally emerged from the shadows, I screamed.

-His skin had withered, and it was clear that he had aged.
+When Richie finally emerged from the shadows, I screamed.
+His skin had withered, and he had inexplicably aged.
 But he looked older than any living human — *hundreds* of years old.
 As if he had spent centuries learning terrible truths from Simon.
 This impossibility had ridden Richie of his humanity, and the decrepit figure filled me with terror beyond comprehension.

 “W… What happened to you?”
 I asked.